julienrbrt/woningfinder.nl/README.md

 # woningfinder.nl

 The site is staticaly generated.
-This means that a deploy is required in order to udpate the site (for instance when a new city is added).
+This means that a deploy is required in order to update the site (for instance when a new city is added).

 ## Build Setup